fallenhitokiri/drupan/Readme.md

 ### Deployment

-- `s3cf` deploy your site to AWS S3 and optionally invalidate changed files on AWS CloudFront
+- `s3cf` deploy your site to AWS S3 and optionally invalidate changed files on AWS CloudFront using boto
 - `gitsub` commits the changes to git and pushes to a remote server
-- `s3sub` uploads the site to AWS S3
+- `s3sub` uploads your site to AWS S3 using the AWS CLI package

 ### Plugins